khalid-hussain/shaheen/chap4.md

 After sulking for a bit, Angela, too, was laughing as a bewildered Maria said, "Both of you are crazy."

-The next day, praising Bashir Bin Hassan in front of her husband, Maria was saying, "This physician is indeed very competent."
+The next day, praising Bashir bin Hassan in front of her husband, Maria was saying, "This physician is indeed very competent."

 The fort was situated at an elevation.
 Its boundary was as high as the height